gnss-sdr/gnss-sdr/README.md

 files there.

 You could be interested in creating the documentation (requires:
-`sudo apt-get install doxygen-latex` in Ubuntu/Debian) by doing:
+`sudo apt install doxygen-latex` in Ubuntu/Debian) by doing:

 ```
 $ cmake --build build --target doc